crdoconnor/kaching/README.rst

 Kaching
 =======

 Pass, fail and trigger sounds for test driven development.
+Intended for use when refactoring with tests run with patrol.

+Hit the save button on your text editor -> test run (kaching start sound) -> test pass/failure.

 To install::